zspitzer/lucee-cfml-resource-provider/README.md

 ### Experimental Lucee CFML resource provider

-This is an experiment to see if I could implement the follow feature request via a cfml extension
+This is an experiment to see if I could implement the following feature request via a cfml extension

 Inspired by add session and request based ram drives https://luceeserver.atlassian.net/browse/LDEV-2914

 Which I first proposed way back in 2009! https://www.bennadel.com/blog/1650-learning-coldfusion-9-the-virtual-file-system-ram-disk.htm#comments_19299

-as Lucee supports adding Resource Providers via extensions in CFML
+Recently I realised that Lucee supports adding Resource Providers via extensions in CFML

 i.e.  eventually